marwanhresh/EX2/README.md

 Also, we notice that we have two paths having a length equal to 2.
 Therefore, there are 2 shortest paths between node S and node D.

+* In order to run this, you need to install JAVA9

 Time analysis (avrage of shortest path, center):

 	a. size 1000: 10ms